Build an Unbreakable Bond

 Not a problem!
 We do our best to accommodate each family’s needs and, with enough notice,can try to find any items that you might need for the experience.
 We have also teamed up with the WTA (Washington Trails Association) and on occasion have access to their lending ‘Gear Library’.

-It is important to us that your son/boy says “Yes” to the experience.
-We’ve found that it can often be detrimental to the boy and the group when brought to an overnight experience against their will.
+It is important to us that your child says “Yes” to the experience.
+We’ve found that it can often be detrimental to the child and the group when brought to an experience against their will.

-That said, it is not uncommon for a boy/teen to initially resist an experience proposed by their parent or guardian.
-In this case, our staff team is always willing to hop on a call to chat with you and/or your son about Journeymen, the experience, and answer any questions/concerns they might have before making a decision.
+That said, it is not uncommon for a teen to initially resist an experience proposed by their parent or guardian.
+In this case, our staff team is always willing to hop on a call to chat with you and/or your child about Journeymen + One Village, the experience, and answer any questions/concerns they might have before making a decision.

-We’ve found that once a boy has a better understanding of what he’s committing to and who he’ll be engaging with – he is much more empowered to make an informed decision that is in his overall best interest.
+We’ve found that once youth have a better understanding of what they’re committing to and who he’ll be engaging with – they are much more empowered to make an informed decision that is in their overall best interest.

 Journeymen Institute is not affiliated with any religious group or church.